ninypops/personal/content/posts/2020-09-16-5omf-women-in-tv.md

   - strong female lead
   - female representation
 ---
+> 5OMF is a blog series I started to occasionally highlight 5 things within a particular medium that I want to bring awareness to.

-Thanks to COVID-19 measures, we're spending an average of six hours and 25 minutes each day in front of a screen (source [independent.co.uk](independent.co.uk)) and have all the time in the world to pick up all of those TV shows we started months ago and never finished. *Get I get an "Amen"?*
+Thanks to COVID-19 measures, we're spending an average of six hours and 25 minutes each day in front of a screen (source [independent.co.uk](independent.co.uk)) and have all the time in the world to pick up all of those TV shows we started months ago and never finished. *Can I get an "Amen"?*

 There's nothing like great writing to transpose you into a brand new world and over recent years, I've delved into fictional worlds that have inspired me in many different ways.
-Through this experience, there have been characters who have stayed with me.
-Characters that I know but I've never seen on Television before.
-I think we all want to feel visible and seen, a large part of normalising and understanding our differences is by simply amplifying voices and shining a light where there previously hasn't been.
-The 5 characters I'm writing about today not only offered refreshing representation in roles we maybe haven't seen before but they've delivered autonomous performances and *grabbed the patriarchy by the...*
+Through this experience, there have been characters that have left an impression on me, particularly characters that I've never seen portrayed on Television before.
+I think we all want to feel visible, and a large part of normalising and understanding our differences is by simply amplifying voices and shining a light where there previously hasn't been.
+The 5 characters I'm writing about today not only offered refreshing representation in their respective roles but they've delivered autonomous performances and *grabbed the patriarchy by the...*

-It's time the silent heroes of our favourite television shows got the recognition they deserve.
+It's time that the silent heroes of our favourite television shows got the recognition they deserve.
 I'm here to serve up 5 characters in TV that I believe to be the beating heats of their respective shows.

 #### Olivia Pope, Scandal